PyramidKV: Dynamic KV Cache Compression based on Pyramidal Information Funneling: PyramidKV

 Thus, we propose to increase compression efficiency by dynamically allocating the cache budgets across layers to reflect the aggregated information flow based on attention patterns.
 Specifically, \method allocates more KV cache to the lower layers where information is more dispersed and each KV state contains less information, while reducing the KV cache in higher layers where information becomes concentrated in a few key tokens.

-Following the common practice in KV cache compression~\cite{li2024snapkv, xiao2023efficient}, we first retain the KV cache for the last $\alpha$ tokens of the input across all layers, as these tokens have been shown to contain the most immediate task-related information, where $\alpha$ is a hyperparameter, controlling the number of last few tokens being included in the KV cache.
-For simplicity, we call these tokens ``\textit{instruction tokens}'', which is also referred to as ``\textit{local window}'' in previous literature \cite{zhang2024h2o, li2024snapkv, xiao2023efficient}.
+Following the common practice in KV cache compression~\citep{li2024snapkv, xiao2023efficient}, we first retain the KV cache for the last $\alpha$ tokens of the input across all layers, as these tokens have been shown to contain the most immediate task-related information, where $\alpha$ is a hyperparameter, controlling the number of last few tokens being included in the KV cache.
+For simplicity, we call these tokens ``\textit{instruction tokens}'', which is also referred to as ``\textit{local window}'' in previous literature~\citep{zhang2024h2o, li2024snapkv, xiao2023efficient}.

 Subsequently, given the remaining total cache budget $k^\text{total} = \sum_{l \in [0, m-1]} k^l$ that can be used over all transformer layers (noted as $m$), we first determine the cache sizes for the top and bottom layers, and use an arithmetic sequence to compute the cache sizes for the intermediate layers to form the pyramidal shape.
 The key intuition is to follow the attention pattern in aggregated information flow, reflecting a monotonically decreasing pattern of important tokens for attention from lower layers to upper layers.
-We allocate $k^0 = (2 \cdot k^\text{total}) / m$ for the first bottom layer, and $k^{m-1} = k^\text{total} / (\beta \cdot m)$ for the top layer, where $\beta$ is a hyperparameter to adjust the pyramid's shape.
+We allocate $k^{m-1} = k^\text{total} / (\beta \cdot m) $ for the top layer and $k^0 = (2 \cdot k^\text{total}) / m - k^{m-1}$ for the bottom layer,, where $\beta$ is a hyperparameter to adjust the pyramid's shape.
+The hyperparameter $\beta$ is still required to determine the top layer.
+Once the top layer is identified, the budget of the bottom layer can be calculated by summing the budgets across all layers and equating this sum to the total budget.
 Once the cache sizes of the bottom and top layers are determined, the cache sizes for all intermediate layers are set according to an arithmetic sequence, defined as